 Having the confidence to know that I’m categorizing things in the right place, doing bank reconciliations correctly, and properly inputting sales is all really helpful for stress levels.

 Cloud-Based Or Locally-Installed

 As cloud-based software, QuickBooks Online operates with nearly all internet browsers so long as you have internet access.
 QuickBooks Online also has desktop apps for Windows and Macs, which are said to run faster.

-In order to read forms and use the print checks feature in QuickBooks Online, you will need Adobe Reader 7.0+ or the Firefox PDF plugin.
+To read forms and use the print checks feature in QuickBooks Online, you will need Adobe Reader 11.0+ or the Firefox PDF plugin.